Skip to main content

 Customer ServicePhone, email, and live chat

-Fidelity is a leading online broker for the USA and abroad with an incredible offering that blends the best of a zero-commission discount broker with a proven bank known to attract top talent in investment management.
+Fidelity is a leading online broker in the US and abroad, with an exceptional offering that blends the best of a zero-commission discount broker with a full-service investment manager known for attracting top talent.
+With over 50 million individual customers and $17.9 trillion in assets under administration, Fidelity is one of the largest financial services firms in the world.

 Fidelity charges nothing for US stock and ETF trading, offers a free self-directed account, and maintains a list of more than 3,000 no-transaction-fee mutual funds for passive investing.
-Further, it touts an extensive amount of available research alongside a robust trading platform, Active Trader Pro, offering many advanced features.
+It also offers extensive research and a robust trading platform, Active Trader Pro, with many advanced features.

-The platform’s direct index investing service comes in three levels, catering to your goals.
+Fidelity’s direct index investing service comes in three tiers, catering to different goals and account sizes:

-1. Fidelity Solo FidFoliosSM enables you to manage your own custom basket of stocks and ETFs, or opt for a pre-built theme.
-However, tax management is done by yourself.
-The service has a minimum of $1 per security, and $4.99 flat fee after the 90-day-trial.
+1. Fidelity Basket Portfolios (formerly Solo FidFolios) lets you build and manage your own custom basket of stocks and ETFs, or pick from pre-built themes – though tax management is on you.
+The service has a $1 per security minimum and a $4.99/month flat fee after the introductory trial.

 Fidelity’s ability to cater to every level of investor sophistication and wallet size makes it our pick for the best direct indexing provider.